 § 14050.
-Private Right of Action.
+Administrative Complaints and Judicial Private Right of Action.

-- (a) Any person may file a complaint with the Department regarding any alleged violation of Article 9.5, this subchapter or other implement regulations. - (b) Article 9.5, this subchapter, and other implementing regulations may be enforced by a civil action in federal or state court for equitable or declaratory relief, including actions for declaratory relief, injunctive relief, writ of mandamus, mandatory relief, and cessation or suspension of state financial assistance, which shall be independent of any other rights and remedies, including any action taken by a recipient or the state or any state agency under Sections 11136 and 11137 of the California Government Code.

-(c) A prevailing complainant shall be entitled to costs, expenses, and reasonable attorneys' fees, including expert witness fees, in an action or administrative complaint.
+- (a) Any aggrieved person or state agency may file an administrative complaint with the Department regarding any alleged violation of Article 9.5, this subchapter or other implementing regulations. - (b) Article 9.5, this subchapter, and other implementing regulations may be enforced by a civil action in federal or state court for equitable or declaratory relief, including actions for declaratory relief, injunctive relief, writ of mandamus, mandatory relief, and cessation or suspension of state support, which shall be independent of any other rights and remedies, including any action taken by a covered entity under Sections 11136 and 11137 of the Government Code. - (c) A prevailing plaintiff or petitioner in a civil action shall be entitled to costs, expenses, reasonable attorneys' fees, and expert witness fees.
+A prevailing defendant or respondent in a civil action may recover costs and reasonable attorneys' fees only under legal standards governing recovery of fees and costs in actions that are frivolous or objectively without foundation.